Explore your data on the Campaigns tab

 Use the Ads subtab to view data about each individual ad in your account.
 Compare ads, see which ones are most successful, and use that information to create even better ads.
 You can also edit, pause or remove ads that aren't performing as well as others.Try it now

 The Keywords subtab is a one-stop keyword management shop.
-Here you can see keywords that you've selected for all of your campaigns, or just those for a single ad group.
+You can see keywords that you've selected for all of your campaigns, or just those for a single ad group.
 You can also get performance and quality information about your keywords that can help you decide whether to create more keywords, or edit, pause or remove the ones that you've already created.Try it now

 6. Ad extensions